JosipTheorem/Interpretable-Deep-Learning-Time-Series/README.md

 The support file keeps the original DCIts utility interface, but also stores per-window `alpha`, `f`, and `C` sequences and MAE values needed by the thesis metrics.

 The final pipeline notebooks should be opened and run from `DCIts/examples/synthetic_stability_experiments/`.
-The Dataset 7 robustness notebooks are different: they can be opened directly from `dataset7_robustness_experiments/` because they carry their own seminar support utilities.
+The Dataset 7 robustness notebooks are different: they can be opened directly from `dataset7_robustness_experiments/` because they carry their own support utilities.

 The experimental bead echo analysis is also self-contained inside this repository.
 Its commands are run from the repository root and its notebook can be opened from: